PALS LEGACY SCHOLARSHIP

 - Other disciplines within Behavioural Science, provided the applicant can show the link between pet therapy and their area of study

-Submissions are now closed for 2022.
-Application will be accepted between October 1– April 30 of any given school year.
+Submissions are OPEN.
+Applications will be accepted between October 1– April 30 of any given school year.
 Award recipients will be selected and announced by the end of May in the submission year.